fuzzah/exeptor/README.md

 A: Well.. exeptor is basically an **exe**c() call interc**eptor**.
 It could have had some other silly name like execeptor or something completely different, but what would that change? :P <br>

 ## Troubleshooting
-Make sure that all binaries in build system are linked dinamically.<br>
+Make sure that all binaries in build system are linked dynamically.<br>
 What could help you finding problem: run strace like that (without libexeptor.so in LD_PRELOAD):
 ```bash
 strace -ff -v -s 200 -e process ./build_make_target.sh 2>&1 | egrep "exec\S+\s*\(" | cut -f2 -d\" | sort | uniq | xargs file {} | grep ELF | grep -v "dynamically linked"